 Facilities managers, designers and architects have long known that creating a positive work environment can boost a business’ overall performance.
 To do so, we need to consider not only design and layout but implementing other means initiatives to improve wellbeing & morale

-A well design kitchen / brew facility may seem obvious however its surprising how many businesses we visit that only provide the basics.
+A well designed kitchen/brew facility may seem obvious however its surprising how many businesses we visit that only provide the basics.
 Providing a quality Coffee machine and options for on-tap chilled and filtered water as well as instant HW for teas is important for staff wellbeing.
 Proper hydration has many benefits, including increased productivity and alertness, improved cognitive function and better overall wellbeing.
 In fact, good hydration has been shown to boost productivity by as much as 14 percent.
-Ensuring employees have access to a high-quality filtered water system is therefore essential to a business – and there’s no better way to encourage them to drink more water than through offering free reusable bottles
+Ensuring employees have access to a high-quality filtered water system is therefore essential to a business – and there’s no better way to encourage them to drink more water than through offering free reusable bottles.

-Bespoke fitted kitchen with microwave, Zip H/cold filtered water, Coffee machine, bespoke storage & integrated appliances by Select Interiors Ltd link for full set of images
+Bottom-right; bespoke fitted kitchen with microwave, Zip H/cold filtered water, Coffee machine, bespoke storage & integrated appliances by Select Interiors Ltd link for the full set of images

 2. Get people moving

 To combat this, office managers need to look at ways they can encourage people to move more to improve staff productivity, concentration and mental wellbeing.
-While not all businesses can afford the cost or sacrifice the space needed for a company gym (as the above image), you can however encourage workers to stay fit and healthy with access to discounted fitness facilities offsite, or by providing a make-shift fitness space in a meeting room or garden area.
+While not all businesses can afford the cost or sacrifice the space needed for a company gym (as the above image), you can, however, encourage workers to stay fit and healthy with access to discounted fitness facilities offsite, or by providing a makeshift fitness space in a meeting room or garden area.
 Think about maybe introducing group Yoga, there are a plethora of self-employed Yoga professionals that will come to your workplace and provide classes.
 Be proactive to make your staff more active too.
 Another way is to incorporate high table meeting areas so people can stand or sit on stools, this changes the dynamic and encourages movement.
-Sit stand desks is another way to provide flexibility and the option to stand a See link for previous article on wellbeing at work blog
+Sit-stand desks is another way to provide flexibility and the option to stand a See link for the previous article on wellbeing at work blog

 3. Introduce mindful or ‘quiet’ areas